Find Your Perfect School

 What skills or personality traits make a good Police Officer or Detective?

 Police Officers, in addition to Detectives and Criminal Investigators, must have excellent communication skills, perceptiveness, leadership skills, good moral judgment, and exceptional physical stamina.
 If you are familiar with a foreign language, it will be useful.
 Problem-solving skills are a must in any police department.

 And, perhaps most importantly, law enforcement officers need to be passionate about their job and empathetic toward those they are protecting.

 - Police Officers play an important and crucial role in deterring crime; therefore, a career in law enforcement provides rewarding opportunities.

 - A Police Detective also adds knowledge and skills to apprehending the bad guys, especially during ongoing investigations.

 - Law enforcement professionals investigate and collect evidence at violent crime scenes, deal with violent street gangs, solve missing persons issues, conduct criminal profiling, interview witnesses, and much more.

-- Police Officers must have the proper credentials to fulfill the role of a Police Officer and then Police Detective.
+- Police Officers must have the proper credentials to fulfill the role of a Police Officer and then a Police Detective.
 Certificate, Associate, and Bachelor’s degrees are available in the field of law enforcement.

 - Due to the rigorous demands of the job, the Police Officer and Police Detective must be in exceptional physical health.
 Good mental health is a must, as well.

 - Most police departments require their own educational stipulations to qualify for their positions.
 Check with your local police department for details.
-A local law enforcement agency often provides on the job training.
+A local law enforcement agency often provides on-the-job training.
 Specialized training is also available.
 A valid driver’s license is required, too.